-How Does Liquidity Constraint Affect Employment and Wages?
-Evidence from Danish Mortgage Reform
+Household Liquidity Constraints and Labor Market Outcomes: Evidence from a Danish Mortgage Reform

-This paper studies the effects of liquidity constraints on employment and earnings by exploiting a mortgage reform in Denmark in 1992, which for the first time allowed homeowners to borrow against housing equity for non-housing purposes.
-We find that liquidity-constrained homeowners extracted housing equity, increased debt levels and experienced higher earnings growth after the reform.
-In contrast, the reform had little impact on employment and earnings of homeowners with high liquid asset holdings.
-Consistent with models of job search with risk aversion, the option to borrow against housing equity allows individuals to seek jobs that have higher earnings growth but higher unemployment risks.
-This effect is larger for low-income and older individuals.
-The results imply that relaxing liquidity constraints can increase output, and policies restricting mortgage refinancing during economic distress may backfire in recessions.
+This paper studies the effects of household liquidity constraints on individual labor market outcomes by exploiting a mortgage reform in Denmark in 1992, which for the first time allowed homeowners to borrow against housing equity for non-housing purposes.
+We find that following the reform, liquidity-constrained homeowners extracted housing equity, increased debt levels, and had higher earnings growth and lower employment rates.
+In contrast, the reform had small and opposite effects on the earnings and employment rates of homeowners with high liquid asset holdings.
+Consistent with models of job search with risk aversion, the option to borrow against housing equity allows liquidity-constrained individuals to search for high-wage jobs.
+The results imply that relaxing household liquidity constraints during recessions could potentially increase earnings and output in the longer run through labor market search.

 JEL Classification: G21, E44, E24, J60, D14, R20